Copyright © 2010 jsd

 It’s true that the dynamic pressure ½ρv2 is equal to the kinetic energy per unit volume, and it’s true at the level of dimensional analysis that the overall pressure P has dimensions of energy per unit volume.
 However, there is more to physics than dimensional analysis.
 The pressure is simply not numerically equal to the energy per unit volume.
 Actually, for nonmoving air, the pressure is numerically equal to about 40% of the energy per unit volume.

 Bernoulli’s equation can be explained in terms of enthalpy.
 Enthalpy has the same dimensions as energy, but it’s not the same thing.
 Also there is no law of conservation of enthalpy, so what the book says is just not true.
 Not quantitatively, not qualitatively, not conceptually, not at all true.

-First of all, the claimed effect is not what usually happens (although it might happen under certain peculiar conditions).
+First of all, the claimed effect is not what actually happens.
+(There are situations where the Mpemba effect can be observed, but this is not one of them.)
 In any case, the second part of the statement, the explanation, is complete hogwash.